-The Foreign Direct Investment Law provides that a Foreign Direct Investment Committee (the Foreign Direct Investment Committee) shall be formed by a decision of the Cabinet and shall be presided over by the UAE Minister of Economy.
+The Foreign Direct Investment Law provides that a Foreign Direct Investment Committee (the Foreign Direct Investment Committee) shall be formed by a decision of the Cabinet and shall be presided over by the Minister of Economy (the Minister).

 The Foreign Direct Investment Committee shall have the authority to study and provide recommendations to the UAE Cabinet after coordinating with the local governments, regarding the following:

-- setting out a list of economic activities that may be carried out by a company wholly owned by foreign investors in the United Arab Emirates (the Positive List);
+- setting out a list of economic activities that may be carried out by a company wholly owned by foreign investors in the UAE (the Positive List);

 - adding certain sectors and activities to the Negative List (defined below);